 3. Golden Gate Park

 The end of the Haight-Ashbury district, brought us to Golden Gate Park.
 The park is beautiful and vast.
 It is probably the second prettiest city park I have visited (The first being New York’s Central Park).
 It takes you right into the Palace of Fine Arts and the California Academy of Sciences.
-The Park also boasts a beautiful Rose Garden (the aroma was so calming), and a lake with lots of wild life and a beautiful gazebo.
-The lake also featured a waterfall.
+The park boasts a beautiful Rose Garden (the aroma was so calming), and a lake with lots of wild life, a beautiful gazebo, and a waterfall.
 My eyes saw so many beautiful things in the park.
 Talk about an Eye Orgy!

 4. Mosaic Steps / The Grand View

-After leaving the park, we walked towards 17th Street to walk up the beautiful 16th Avenue Tiled Steps aka, “The Mosaic Steps.”
+After leaving the park, we walked towards 17th Street to the beautiful 16th Avenue Tiled Steps aka, “The Mosaic Steps.”
 The Mosaic Steps was a community project completed in 2003.
 The Steps are located on 16th and Moraga Street and are accessed by 17th street.
 The tiled steps are composed of art that starts from the sea and ascends into the sky.
 Truly cool stuff.
-The steps also feature beautiful succulent lanscaping along the sides.
-If you are a succulent nerd like, you will really appreciate this touch.
-After walking up the Steps, there were these cute little twins with their lemondade stand.
-How was that! #FutureEntrepeneurs
+The steps also feature beautiful succulent landscaping along the sides.
+If you are a succulent nerd like me, you will really appreciate this touch.
+After walking up the Steps, there were these cute little twins with their lemonade stand.
+How cute is that! #FutureEntrepeneurs

-We then decided to do a short hike up the mountain just at the top of the steps which we later found out is called the Grand View.
-This has a stunning overview of the city, the ocean and the Golden Gate Bridge.
+We then decided to do a short hike up the mountain just at the top of the steps which we later found out is called “The Grand View”.
+This view has a stunning overview of the city, the ocean and the Golden Gate Bridge.
 It brought a lot of perspective being at the top.
 Kind of centers you if that makes sense.